FOUNDATIONS OF LEADERSHIP IN THE ARTS

 ATTENDANCE AND PROGRAM COMPLETION:

-The Rozsa Foundation is making an investment in the success of RAMP participants by heavily subsidizing tuition for RAMP.
+The Rozsa Foundation is making an investment in the success of Foundations participants by heavily subsidizing tuition for the program.
 In exchange for this support, participants are expected to commit themselves to this program and their peers.
 A participant is considered a program graduate after the following has been completed:

 -